argoproj-labs/argocd-interlace/docs/verification_key_setup.md

 ## Signing and Verification Key Setup
 ArgoCD Interlace requires a key pair (signing and verification keys) for verifying integrity of source materials used for generating manifest.
 ArgoCD Interlace PGP key for signing source materials.
-A secret resource (keyring-secret) which contains public key should be setup in a cluster for enabling signature verification by ArgoCD Interlace.
+A secret resource (verification-secret) which contains public key should be setup in a cluster for enabling signature verification by ArgoCD Interlace.

 This document uses [gpg key](https://www.gnupg.org/index.html) for setting up signing and verification key.